kalekdev/uni/semester-1/nus-1/notes.typ

 The *Curie-Temperature* of a ferromagnetic material is the temperature at which it loses its magnetic properties due to overwhelming kinetic energy - around 770 $degree C$ for iron.

 ==== Permanent Magnets
-Good permanent magnets have a very high coercivity value and high initial magnetisation (*Remenanz*).
+Good permanent magnets have a very high coercivity value and high initial magnetisation (remanence).

 === Magnetic Field Boundary Conditions
 As a magnetic field passes through the boundary of two materials, we can once again analyse the $arrow(H)$ and $arrow(B)$ fields using an infinitely small cylinder over the border and the normal $n$ and tangential $t$ components.